SIDA Disability Project

 Duration: December 2018 – December 2020

-This project aims at bringing together minority and indigenous activists and persons with disabilities within these communities, providing support to bring issues of intersectional discrimination to the circle of human and minority rights activists, and ensuring effective and meaningful participation of indigenous and/or minority persons with disabilities by applying the principle “nothing about us without us”.
-Drawing on Minority Rights Group expertise working on multiple-discrimination experienced within ethnic, religious and linguistic minorities and indigenous communities, producing authoritative research on minority rights and indigenous rights, and supporting partners to engage in targeted advocacy at various levels, this project will support indigenous and/or minority persons with disabilities in Ukraine, Rwanda, Uganda, Mauritania, Indonesia, Bangladesh, Ecuador, Egypt and Iraq.
+This project aimed at bringing together minority and indigenous activists and persons with disabilities within these communities, providing support to bring issues of intersectional discrimination to the circle of human and minority rights activists, and ensuring effective and meaningful participation of indigenous and/or minority persons with disabilities by applying the principle ‘nothing about us without us’.
+Drawing on Minority Rights Group’s expertise working on multiple-discrimination experienced within ethnic, religious and linguistic minorities and indigenous communities, producing authoritative research on minority rights and indigenous rights, and supporting partners to engage in targeted advocacy at various levels, this project supported indigenous and/or minority persons with disabilities in Ukraine, Rwanda, Uganda, Mauritania, Indonesia, Bangladesh, Ecuador and Iraq.